Italian Decor in Your Bedroom

 Italian bedroom decor is not very difficult to bring into your own home no matter where you live, because principles of Italian design are pretty simple.
 One has to bear in mind that Italians like their bedrooms uncluttered, comfortable and adroitly lit.

-The are different ways to achieve these, depending on the amount of space you have in the bedroom, the quantity of natural light available, and last but not the least, your budget.
-Lifeinitaly examines three main types of Italian bedrooms, always keeping in mind that infinite individual variations are possible:
+There are different ways to achieve these, depending on the amount of space you have in the bedroom, the quantity of natural light available, and last but not the least, your budget.
+LifeInItaly examines three main types of Italian bedrooms, always keeping in mind that infinite individual variations are possible:

 The Rustic/Tuscan Italian Bedroom